fjp/fjp.github.io/collections/_fpv/2019-11-07-taranis-x9d-plus-se-2019-opentx-firmware-bootloader.md

 Now that we are done with the settings of the firmware that will be flashed on the radio we need to enter the bootloader.
 To do that, press both horizontal trim switches to the middle while powering the transmitter.

-Note: Don't press the power button for to long in order to enter the bootloader and not booting into the currently installed firmware.
+Note: Don't press the power button for too long in order to enter the bootloader and not booting into the currently installed firmware.
 {: .note}

 <figure class="half">